codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many kids with ADD does it take to change a lightbulb?
-Let's go ride bikes!
+Why was the strawberry sad?
+Its parents were in a jam.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. IRC
+ 1. 20.5 kHz
- 2. FTP
+ 2. 32.0 kHz
- 3. HTTPS
+ 3. 44.1 kHz
- 4. HTTP
+ 4. 1.5 MHz

 <details>
   <summary>Answer</summary>
-  IRC
+  44.1 kHz
 </details>